12 Annoying Scams Costco Wants You to Know About Before It's Too Late

 janews094/Adobe man using mobile to send email with laptop keyboard in background

-You may receive an email from a company claiming to be Costco that invites you to an exclusive giveaway.
-The message then will likely tell you to “click here,” or have a similar message.
+You may receive an email from a company claiming to be Costco inviting you to an exclusive giveaway.
+The message will likely tell you to “click here” or have a similar message.

 Be careful, as such a giveaway is not likely to be from Costco and may just be part of a phishing scam to get your information.